-I was teaching this past Sunday at church and the lesson was about Jesus being the only Savior.
+A recent lesson in Sunday School was about Jesus being the only Savior.
 This I totally agree with.
 There is absolutely no other way for us to be able to approach God with out Jesus.
 One of the verses in the lesson was Romans 9:33, which states “As it is written, Behold I lay in Zion a stumbling stone and rock of offense: and whosoever believeth on him shall not be ashamed.”
-This, of course, is talking about Jesus.
+This stumbling stone is Jesus.
 He is the stumbling stone to many people mostly because God asks us to trust in Jesus and nothing else.
-This is hard to do because of our pride which is the very root of all our sin.
+This is hard to do because of our pride which is the root of all our sin.

 Most of us can relate easily to giving something to gain something.
 Like when I give $10.00 to buy a meal at a resturant.
 I give something and in return get a meal that most of the time really hits the spot.
 This makes sense to us and it’s easy to follow.
 But it gets hard when we get something and don’t have to give anything.
 Most of us struggle with this concept.
 Maybe one reason for the struggle is that we always feel like we owe someone when this happens.
 Even if we didn’t ask for it, we still feel like we should help the giver in some way.
 So, instead of paying for the service, we “help” them in some way.
 This helps us to feel better about the exchange.
 We weren’t required to give, but we did anyway and this makes it alright.